Lowe’s to hire more than 50,000, give bonuses to current employees

-(CNN) - Lowe’s plans to hire more than 50,000 new employees ahead of the spring rush and award $80 million in bonuses to current associates.
+(CNN) - Lowe’s, which has locations in Watertown, Potsdam and Ogdensburg, plans to hire more than 50,000 new employees ahead of the spring rush and award $80 million in bonuses to current associates.

 This will be the seventh bonus Lowe’s has given hourly employees during the pandemic, bringing the company’s total COVID-19 financial commitment to employees to nearly $1.3 billion.